mobify/mobifyjs/www/modules/carousel.md

 ## Markup

-The basic markup is composed out a viewport div `.m-carousel`, a sliding div `m-carousel-inner`, and numerous item divs `.m-item`.
+The basic markup is composed out of a viewport div `.m-carousel`, a sliding div `m-carousel-inner`, and numerous item divs `.m-item`.
 Additionally, the any `data-slide` attributes within the viewport div, `.m-carousel`, can be bound to actions "next", "previous", or to move the slider to particular index.